SNB chief to face grilling over currency scandal

-BERNE Swiss parliamentarians called for tighter central bank rules on Monday as they met to grill central bank chief Philipp Hildebrand over a controversial currency trade made by his wife.
+BERNE Swiss parliamentarians met on Monday to grill embattled central bank chief Philipp Hildebrand over the controversial currency trade made by his wife three weeks before he imposed a cap on the soaring Swiss franc.

-The hearing comes as the bank employee sacked for leaking the data was reported by Swiss media as having been committed to a psychiatric clinic after a suicide attempt.

-The former Bank Sarasin BSAN.S employee is called Reto Tarnutzer, Reuters has learned.

-Hildebrand has been fighting allegations of wrongdoing since details of the trade, made just weeks before he capped the soaring franc, were leaked to a political rival.
+Hildebrand has been fighting allegations of wrongdoing after an employee of the bank used by his family leaked details of the trade to the lawyer of a political adversary from the right-wing Swiss People's Party (SVP).

+The whistleblower, who Swiss media said had been committed to a psychiatric clinic after a suicide attempt, was quoted on Monday as saying he had never wanted the private bank details made public and that he believed Hildebrand should not quit.

+Hildebrand's wife Kashya, a former hedge fund trader who now runs a Zurich art gallery, bought 400,000 Swiss francs worth of dollars on August 15, three weeks before her husband oversaw steps to cap the rise of the franc.

-"We are not a court, just a parliamentary commission.
-I think we're going to be talking about the future; is there a need to change the code?
+"We're not a court, just a parliamentary commission.
+I think were going to be talking about the future; is there a need to change the code?
 In principle they (the trades) were according to the rules," he told reporters as he arrived for the meeting.

-Hildebrand's wife Kashya, a former hedge fund trader who now runs a Zurich art gallery, bought 400,000 Swiss francs (271,519 pounds) worth of dollars on August 15, three weeks before her husband oversaw steps to cap the rise of the franc.

 The scandal has raised questions about transparency at the central bank, which initially failed to publish its internal ethics codes, saying auditor PricewaterhouseCoopers (PWC) had investigated the trade and found there had been no misuse of privileged information.

-Hildebrand is due to appear before the committee in the afternoon alongside the head of the SNB's supervisory council, Hansueli Raggenbass, who is also under pressure over the affair, which has tarnished the central bank's reputation.
+Hildebrand is due to appear before the committee in the afternoon alongside the head of SNB's bank council, Hansueli Raggenbass, who is also under pressure over the affair, which has tarnished the central bank's reputation.

 "For me, the absolutely key question is whether the central bank is still credible and can keep the cap on the franc," said